 which we had missed before, and thought it was the start of the Portuguese Camino.
 However, later when I photographed these signs,

+Tonight I ventured out to the Chiado area and had dinner at another historic 1900's era restaurant, Cafe Brasileira.
 It was made famous by Fernando Pessoa (1888-1935), a beloved poet who was known for using multiple personas in his writings - from a simple countryman expounding on the joys of nature to an erudite scholar pontificating on various philosophies.
 Because he often met his friends here, he is honored with a statue by the front.

 I had one of the traditional tuna salads I often ate on the camino, but the smallest serving of wine was a half bottle.
 Unfortunately, I had to pass.
 I did have to find my way back on tiny streets to my hotel.
 And I have an early morning!